 There’s an excellent West Indian takeaway on Clapham High Street and they make a pretty mean curry goat.
 Tender morsels of delicious goat meat in a dark and spicy sauce with rice n peas.
 Yum!
 I’ve been thinking about making this at home for ages but it took a while to track down a reliable source of goat meat.
 I happened to spot it in the window of Humphrey’s butchers in Bury St Edmunds so I snapped up a kilo to try out this recipe.
 Rookie error, but I forgot to ask for some bones to go with it so I’ll remember to do that next time!
 Goat is pretty good for you too apparently, lower in cholesterol than chicken and higher in iron than beef.
-It’s a dish with many variations on the recipe, as I couldn’t get all the ingredients for a truly authentic version e.g. the Wiri Wiri peppers (they are pretty hot with a citrusy note so I used normal chilli and some lemon zest), this is my version.
+It’s a dish with many variations on the recipe; as I couldn’t get all the ingredients for a truly authentic version e.g. the Wiri Wiri peppers (they are pretty hot with a citrusy note so I used normal chilli and some lemon zest), this is my version.
 It turned out pretty well judging by the groans of delight from my dinner guests.
-Traditionally, this is served with rice and peas – a classic Caribbean side dish of basmati or long-grain rice cooked with red kidney beans and creamed coconut.
+Traditionally, this is served with rice n peas – a classic Caribbean side dish of basmati or long-grain rice cooked with red kidney beans and creamed coconut.
 I added a little nutmeg-spiced wilted spinach on the side.

 You will need…